-There is a courtesy light in each door panel.
-All the courtesy lights come on when any door is opened.
+There is a courtesy light in each front door panel.
+Both courtesy lights come on when any door is opened.

 Map Lights

 The map lights are in the bottom of the rear view mirror.
 To turn on a light, push the switch.